Quantum control of entangled photon-pair generation in electron-atom collisions driven by laser-synthesized free-electron wave packets

 Due to the many-body character of the stimulated photon field, a full time-dependent treatment of the dynamics, while keeping track of every possible photon mode emitted and absorbed during the aforementioned processes, is a formidable and computationally prohibitive task.
-To scrutinize the control mechanisms for radiative photon cascade emission triggered by the collision while keeping the calculations tractable, we resort to obtain the coefficients in Eq.~\eqref{eq:Psi_S} from a time-dependent perturbative series expansion up to order~$k$.
+To scrutinize the control mechanisms for radiative photon cascade emission triggered by the collision while keeping the calculations tractable, we resort to obtain the time-dependent coefficients in Eq.~\eqref{eq:Psi_S} from a time-dependent perturbative series expansion up to order~$k$.
+Details are provided in the Appendix.

-\paragraph{Inelastic excitation-decay control mechanism.---} We start by considering resonantly-enhanced two-pathway coherent ionization of Ca as schematically depicted in Fig.~\ref{fig:figure1}(a).
-Resonant excitation of the $(4s5p){}^1\!\text{P}$ and $(4s6p){}^1\!\text{P}$ states is mediated by the frequency components $\omega_1\!=\!4.554\,$eV and $\omega_3\!=\!5.167\,$eV of a classical field, both left-circularly polarized.
+\paragraph*{Inelastic excitation-decay control mechanism.---} We start by considering resonantly-enhanced two-pathway coherent ionization of Ca as schematically depicted in Fig.~\ref{fig:figure1}(a).
+Resonant excitation of the $(4s5p){}^1P$ and $(4s6p)^1P$ states is mediated by the frequency components $\omega_1\!=\!4.554\,$eV and $\omega_3\!=\!5.167\,$eV of a classical field, both left-circularly polarized.
 Their relative phase is used as a control parameter.
-Ionization is ensured by the linearly polarized frequency components $\omega_2\!=\!17.324\,$eV and $\omega_4\!=\!16.701\,$eV with a flat spectral phase.
-The frequency components have a duration of $20\,$fs (FWHM) and are not time delayed.
+Ionization is ensured by the linearly polarized frequency components $\omega_2\!=\!17.324\,$eV and $\omega_4\!=\!16.721\,$eV with a flat spectral phase.
+The frequency components have a duration of $20\,$fs (FWHM) and are not time-delayed.
 Each ionization pathway generates a coherent superposition of continuum eigenstates of~\textit{A} peaked at the same photoelectron energy of $15.755\,$eV, as depicted in Fig.~\ref{fig:figure1}(b).
 The angular-momentum components defining the wave packets that arise from each of these ionization channels are coherently combined, carrying the temporal coherence of the classical field.

 The target atom~\textit{B}, initially in its ground state, is taken as the hydrogen atom.
-After excitation by the electron wave packet, optical decay may occur via different de-excitation pathways allowed by the selection rules, as epitomized in Fig.~\ref{fig:figure1}(c).
-The angular distribution of the emitted photons is obtained using the multipole expansion in Eq.~\eqref{eq:As},
+The quantization axis is defined by the vector parallel to the $z$ direction connecting both atoms, situated at the positions $\boldsymbol{R}_{A}$ and $\boldsymbol{R}_B$ with $|\boldsymbol{R}_{B}-\boldsymbol{R}_A|=R_{B,z}-R_{A,z}= 1200\,$ atomic units.
+After excitation by the tailored electron wave packet, optical decay may occur via different de-excitation pathways allowed by selection rules, as epitomized in Fig.~\ref{fig:figure1}(c).